bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

     refreshed credentials as well as information regarding how long the RC should wait before calling again.
 The RC replaces its stored continuation information from the previous response (2).
+    Note that the AS may need to determine that the RO has not approved the request in a sufficient amount of time and return an appropriate error to the RC.

 10. The RC continues to [poll the AS](#continue-request) with the new continuation information in (9).